Shoulder fracture (proximal humerus)

 Try to spend as much time as possible out of the sling.
 You can start using your arm straight away for all light activities, such as washing, dressing and eating.
 It is helpful to get dressed by placing the injured arm into a sleeve first.

-During the first 4-6 weeks avoid lifting anything heavy (for example, a kettle full of water).
+During the first four to six weeks, avoid lifting anything mildly heavy (for example, a kettle full of water).

 You can return to driving once you have discarded your sling, and you have adequate strength and range of movement to control the car safely and comfortably.
-Most people feel safe to do this around 6-8 weeks.
+Most people feel safe to do this around six to eight weeks.

 If you have a desk-based job, you can return as soon as you feel able to.
 If you have a physical job you will usually be able to return at around 12 weeks.